Police: Death toll in Afghan capital mosque bombing now 21 | Law-Order

 AP journalists could see the blue-roofed, Sunni mosque from a nearby hillside.
 The Taliban parked police trucks and other vehicles at the mosque, while several men carried out one casket for a victim of the attack.

-A U.S.-led invasion toppled the previous Taliban government, which had hosted al-Qaida leader Osama bin Laden in Afghanistan, following the Sept.
-11, 2001, terrorist attacks in the United States.
+During their previous, 1996-2001 rule of Afghanistan, the Taliban imposed their harsh interpretation of Islamic laws, severely restricting individual freedoms and especially the rights of women.
+A U.S.-led invasion toppled the Taliban, who had also hosted al-Qaida leader Osama bin Laden, following the Sept.
+11, 2001 terrorist attacks in the United States.

-Mujahid was a former Taliban commander in the district of Balkhab in northern Sar-e-Pul province, and the only member of the minority Shiite Hazara community among the Taliban ranks.
+Mujahid was a former Taliban commander in the district of Balkhab in northern Sar-e-Pul province, and a rare member of the minority Shiite Hazara community among the Taliban ranks.

 Mujahid had turned against the Taliban over the past year, after opposing decisions made by Taliban leaders in Kabul.